Order Book

 So, now we're into diapers, but when we began this story we were on clothes pins.
 Two different diaper designs did not have a common thread, but for this story they do.
 Diapers had their own evolution.
 Curity diapers were light, feathery when dry, and they treated baby's skin with respect.
 Old-standby muslin diapers were thicker, tougher, a little harder on baby's skin.
 But, and I hate to admit this, the tougher-on-baby's skin diapers had longer 'use per cycle.'
 Parents, occasionally exhausted, actually let the little darlings hold the load a bit longer, especially when the diaper was up to the challenge.

 Now, just a few words on disposables.
-Chux were the early disposable diapers.
+"Chux" was the tradename for the early disposable diapers.
 Disposables were welcomed, certainly by all couples in the Armed Services whose habitat was never certain.
 For those whose recall does not reach back that far, Chux would remind you of the wood fibers used to pack breakables for shipment in earlier days.
 Chux did not look like wood fibers but had wood's consistency.
 Chux may have been packing material painted white.
 Kind of hard on the bare bottom compared with the present soothing disposable materials being used.
 Chux were labeled disposable, but that is kind of questionable.
 I always wondered how long it took that material, well, to go away.
 I don't mean to imply that we always disposed of Chux in the way I am about to describe.
 Our entire family was not always imprisoned in a Terraplane, with no air conditioning, on a country road in Florida's mid-summer heat.

 I hope I do not meet a certain driver who had to trail along behind our car in the Escambia County, Florida lowlands, in the mid-1940s.
 Narrow, rutted, dirt roads made it hard for a car to pass, particularly where farm animals were free to roam.
 Open Range it was called.
 I really hadn't seen that car behind us; it had come up so fast.
 Out the window of my Hudson Terraplane went a Chux-load.
 Oooops!
 Hit the windshield of the car behind me.
 At least the Terraplane had one last spurt in her.
 We drove off, while I watched in the rear view mirror to see how the trailing car was dealing with the surprise impact.
 Maybe he just drove on after the shock, thinking it was a bird.
 I hope so.

 The Twentieth Century was full of changes, and not a few surprises.
 A lot of them came two at a time.
 I can assure the reader that the last mentioned episode was a single occurrence.
 I apologize, even if the urchins, now past middle age, don't understand why they should be sorry too.
 And, yes, to go back to that title.
-I know that babies came before diapers, but the diapers sooner made their 'continuum' presence felt.
+I know that babies came before diapers, but the diapers sooner made the babies' presence felt.
 It only took one baby.

-04/27/2010 First Respondor File to Part I
+04/27/2010 A First Respondor File to Part I

-You certainly struck a chord.
+"You certainly struck a chord.

 I read the clothespin story to my mother and aunt.